API Reference

 CPU Implementation

-When running on CPU with transform()
+When running on CPU with transform(), distance_transforms wraps the Julia implementation from DistanceTransforms.jl:

 - The NumPy array is converted to a Julia array